ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_16_fastapi_onnx/guide.en-gb.md

 > [!warning]
 > **Warning**
 > The shared registry of AI Deploy should only be used for testing purposes.
 Please consider attaching your own Docker registry.
 More information about this can be found [here](/pages/public_cloud/ai_machine_learning/gi_07_manage_registry).
+The images pushed to this registry are for AI Tools workloads only, and will not be accessible for external uses.
 >

 > [!warning]